How to keep your dog safe on hot days

 - can’t stop panting

 If you see these signs, immediately move your dog to shade if you’re outside.
-If inside, put it in front of a fan.
+If inside, put the animal in front of a fan.
 Offer small quantities of water.
-The dog should start to appear better within minutes to an hour.
+Your dog should start to appear better within minutes to an hour.

-Heatstroke can be fatal, even with treatment, and It comes on quickly.
+If not, heatstroke can be fatal, even with treatment, and it comes on quickly.
 Signs include

 - dog is on its side and not moving